UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_b_stage_2.rst

       This code will display the numbers 0, 11, 22, 33, and 44.

-      :python:`lim_low` is 0, and :python:`lim_high` is 5. :console:`range(lim_low,lim_high)` makes a list of numbers between these, i.e. 0, 1, 2, 3, and 4.
+      :python:`lim_low` is 0, and :python:`lim_high` is 5. :console:`range(lim_low, lim_high)` makes a list of numbers between these, i.e. 0, 1, 2, 3, and 4.
 5 is the stopping point, this isn't included. :python:`for` is a loop which goes through each of these numbers in turn, putting them in the variable :python:`i`.
-The code then carries out the multiplication :python:`i*mult`.
+The code then carries out the multiplication :python:`i * mult`.

       Even in this simple example, there are no *hard coded* values.
-It's tempting to write :python:`range(0,5)` or similar.
+It's tempting to write :python:`range(0, 5)` or similar.
 However, this can give very fragile code.
 If we want to use the 5 somewhere else in the code as well as here, it's better to put the number in a variable and use the variable everywhere.
 That way, if the number changes at some point in the future the new value will automatically be used everywhere that the variable is used.

 #.
 Add a new *Markdown cell* by clicking on the :console:`+ Markdown` button.